elastic/terraform-provider-ec/docs/resources/ec_deployment_traffic_filter_association.md

 ---
 page_title: "Elastic Cloud: ec_deployment_traffic_filter_association"
 description: |-
   Provides an Elastic Cloud traffic filter association resource.
-Allowing traffic filter rules to be associated to an Elastic Cloud deployment outside of the  control of Terraform, allowing associations to be created and deleted.
+Traffic filter rules are associated to an Elastic Cloud deployment outside of the control of Terraform, allowing associations to be created and deleted.
 ---

 # Resource: ec_deployment_traffic_filter_association

 Provides an Elastic Cloud traffic filter association resource.
-Allowing traffic filter rules to be associated to an Elastic Cloud deployment outside of the  control of Terraform, allowing associations to be created and deleted.
+Traffic filter rules are associated to an Elastic Cloud deployment outside of the control of Terraform, allowing associations to be created and deleted.

-~> **Note on traffic filters** If you use `traffic_filter` on an `ec_deployment`, Terraform will assume management over the full set of traffic rules for the deployment, and treat additional traffic filters as drift.
+~> **Note on traffic filters** If you use `traffic_filter` on an `ec_deployment`, Terraform will manage the full set of traffic rules for the deployment, and treat additional traffic filters as drift.
 For this reason, `traffic_filter` cannot be mixed with the `ec_deployment_traffic_filter_association` resource for a given deployment.

 ## Example Usage